Winter conditions latest here: live reporting of the temperature on Great End.

 There's a full story about the temperature reporting on the BMC website with more detail on the background to the project.

-Foresight, funding & hard work courtesy of: the BMC, The National Trust, Natural England and the Lake District National Park Authority.
+Foresight, funding & hard work courtesy of: the BMC, The National Trust, Natural England, John Muir Trust and Lake District National Park Authority.

 13 February 2017 by PaulChesh

 Join us here in Fishers for an evening with the John Muir Trust and artists Somewhere-Nowhere.

 West Cumbria Rivers Trust has secured a total of £3.4 million funding for a range of major river improvement projects across the region that will contribute to flood risk reduction efforts, improve wildlife habitats and restore river environments.